federgraph/fleetrace-help-en/silverlight/FRIAS-Layout.md

 At my current machine with Windows 10 there is no support for Silverlight any more, and the old projects cannot be loaded into Visual Studio 2019.
-I could open the old projects in VS Code, but here I just wanted to see if it still works, now that I am writing about it, `17 May 2019`.
+I could open the old projects in VS Code, but here I just wanted to see if it still works, now that I update the writing about it, in `May 2019`.

 Back to the test of DemoMenu.xap with Windows XP.
 The control appears on the screen ok, but when I click a button nothing happens.
-It was expected to take me to another html page with **FRIAS.xap**, supposed to be configured to have the chosen layout, there may or may not be other elements on the page, like normal content.
+It was expected to take me to another html page with **FRIAS.xap**, supposed to be configured to have the chosen layout, there may or may not be other elements on that page, like normal content.

 > It worked in the past.

 The good new: If I call up [FRIAS-1.html](FRIAS.html) directly it still works, and that is nice.

-## Vollbild (Align Client)
+## Full Screen (Align Client)

-In order to show FRIAS as big as possible in the browser window, and to keep it big when resizing, some `css` and `javascript` is used, like so:
+In order to show FRIAS as big as possible in the browser window, and to keep it aligned when resizing, some `css` and `javascript` is used, like so:

 ```html